Fireblend/gforms-discord-bot/readme.md

+# gforms-discord-bot

+This is a simple Discord bot intended to monitor and report on incoming responses from Google Forms through its Google Sheets integration.
+It regularly checks for new rows in the responses spreadsheet, and posts them on Discord.
+It's well commented and minimalistic, so feel free to adapt it to your own needs!

 # Using the bot:

 - Use the **!start** command to make the bot start reading the sheet and post updates every 10 minutes.